 News & Features

-Sean Katamay, English major, and John Gronli, philosophy major, are on two different paths with their degree programs, but they discovered common ground when it comes to their shared passions for creative writing and gaming.
+Sean Katamay, English alumnus, and Jon Gronli, English graduate student, are on two different paths with their academic career, but they discovered common ground when it comes to their shared passions for creative writing and gaming.

 The two met in a creative writing class at Northeastern.
-Katamay asked Gonli to join his game development team after losing two team members.
+Katamay asked Gronli to join his game development team after losing two team members.

 “I love designing games and have since I was eight years old.
 I also had a fantasy setting I wanted to creatively develop,” said Katamay.
 “This felt like a good opportunity to do both.”

-“Being a philosophy major helped a lot with the narrative writing and building the world and story for the game,” Gronli said.
+“Being an English student helped a lot with the narrative writing and building the world and story for the game,” Gronli said.
 “With Sean I found someone whose ideas just melded with mine, and our styles worked perfectly together.”

 Together they developed the video game “Towers of Ajura,” where characters conquer and manage powerful mage towers, which hold ominous secrets.